JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == 5 - Adding a sketch to non-planar geometry
 #oasis-align([We want the front of the boat to curve up.
 Create another `Sketch`, this time clicking on the flat surface side surface of the boat as seen in @side-plane.

-#tip[Onshape will not allow you to built a sketch on a curved surface.
+#note[Onshape will not allow you to built a sketch on a curved surface.
 As a result, we need to built a sketch that is offset from the surface]
 ],
 [#figure(image("images/side-plane.png"), caption: []) <side-plane>],)